 What's the difference between a life coach and a career coach?

-Posted by BOLDLY
+Posted by Alexandra Lamb

 Life and work seem to be mixed these days, in the wake of COVID where most knowledge workers have been working from home with their families listening into their zoom calls.
 Especially at times like this, it can feel like you need a coach – someone to ask you questions and enable you through the daily challenges of the professional world.
 So, is it a life coach or a career coach you need?

-Career coaching focused on your professional work skills, relationships, and goal setting, to enable you a clear path towards achieving your work aspirations (Yarborough, J. P., 2018).
+Career coaching is focused on your professional work skills, relationships, and goal setting, to enable you a clear path towards achieving your work aspirations (Yarborough, J. P., 2018).
 Career coaching, or sometimes called professional coaching, can be started at any stage of your career, and gives methodology to support you to make the best professional decisions for you.

 Benefits of Career Coaching